Last updated

 • Direct inquiries

-Need a helping hand? folk can help you automate and streamline this process, ensuring that you are spending time on high-potential leads.
+Need a helping hand? folk CRM stands out as the best solution for medium-sized agencies with 20-50 team members, helping you automate and streamline this process, ensuring that you are spending time on high-potential leads.

 Now that you know how to attract the right leads, lets look at how you can manage and convert them.